pinobatch/240p-test-mini/gameboy/README.md

 Building
 --------

-Building the Suite requires [RGBDS] 0.6.2 or later, [Python] 3, [Pillow], [GNU Make], and either a C compiler or an executable of JRoatch's DTE text compressor.
+Building the Suite requires [RGBDS] 0.7 or later, [Python] 3, [Pillow], [GNU Make], GNU Coreutils, and either a C compiler or an executable of JRoatch's DTE text compressor.
 Once you have these installed, run this command:

     make

-Until RGBDS 0.6.2 is released, use the development version (`master`) instead.
-To install the development version on Windows without WSL:

-1. Open "Installing [RGBDS]".
-2. Follow "using a development version".
-3. Scroll down to "Using our CI" and follow "made available on GitHub".
-4. Under "workflow run results", follow the name of the most recent pull request with a green checkmark next to `master`.
-5. Scroll down to "Artifacts" and follow `rgbds-canary-win64`, which is a link to a zip archive.
-6. Install the programs in the archive per the instructions in "Installing RGBDS".
+On Windows without WSL, it may be convenient to obtain Coreutils through [Git for Windows], which contains a distribution of MSYS2.

-To add GNU Make to an installation of [Git for Windows], follow [evanwill's instructions] to download the latest Make without Guile from [ezwinports].
+To add GNU Make to Git for Windows, follow
+[evanwill's instructions] to download the latest Make without Guile from [ezwinports].